papicella/elastic-book-service/README.md

 elastic-book-service-lb   LoadBalancer   10.131.253.69    35.197.186.117   80:30220/TCP     5d23h
 ```

-- Run a script as follows to generate some basic traffic to the elastic book service
+- Run a script as follows to generate some basic traffic to the elastic book service.
+The script generate-traffic.sh is in the root folder of the cloned project

 ```http
 $ ./generate-traffic.sh